elastisys/scale.cloudpool/azure/README.md

 	   2. Within the virtual network, create a [subnet](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview#subnets), from which the VM will have its private IP address assigned.
        3. You may want to create one or more [network security groups](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview#network-security-groups-nsg)
 	      (firewall rules).
+       4. Create a [storage account](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account), which will be used to store the OS disk VHD of started VMs.
+		  *Note: when the pool terminates a VM, it will take care of removing the OS disk.*

 ## Configuration